-We will offer crèche facilities during meetings and events free of charge, or make available official childcare allowances to allow people to attend participation meetings and events.
+We will offer crèche facilities during meetings and events free of charge, 90% of tenants are satisfied with the opportunities given to participate\ or make available official childcare allowances to allow people to attend participation meetings and events.
+We provided a free crèche at our Tenant Conference.